oVirt/ovirt-site/source/documentation/self-hosted/chap-Maintenance_and_Upgrading_Resources.html.md

 3. Click **Installation** &rarr; **Reinstall**.

-4. Click the **Hosted Engine** tab and select **DEPLOY** from the drop-down list.
+4. Click the **Hosted Engine** tab and select **UNDEPLOY** from the drop-down list.
 This action stops the `ovirt-ha-agent` and `ovirt-ha-broker` services and removes the self-hosted engine configuration file.

 5. Click **OK**.